jimkang/smallfindings/README.md

 smallfindings
 ==================

 The source for the [Small Findings podcast](jimkang.com/smallfindings/).
 Uses eleventy to build the feed and site.
-Maybe you can use this to make your own podcat?
+Maybe you can use this to make your own podcast?

 Installation
 ------------